kapicorp/kapitan/docs/kap_proposals/kap_7_remote_inventory.md

 ## Copying inventory files to the output location
 The output path is the path to save the inventory items into.
 The path is relative to the `inventory/` directory.
 For example, it could be `/classes/`.
 The contents of the fetched inventory will be recursively copied.

-The fetched inventory files will be cached in the `.dependency_cache` directory.
+The fetched inventory files will be cached in the `.dependency_cache` directory if `--cache` is set. eg. `$ kapitan compile --fetche --cache`

 ## Force fetching
 While fetching, the output path will be recursively checked to see if it contains any file with the same name.
 If so, kapitan will skip fetching it.